idea-lab/cst-blog/_posts/2018-09-28-processingIntro.md

 specified color.
 Finally we have the `rect` function to draw our rectangle.
 This function accepts 4 values: the x coordinate, the y coordinate, a width, and a height. **Important**: Processing does not use the standard cartesian coordinate system.
 Instead, lower values correspond to a position closer to the top-left, and higher values correspond to a position closer to the bottom-right.
 Our input was (100, 100, 200, 150), so we are drawing a rectangle at (100, 100) with a width of 200px, and a height of 150px.
+*Side Note*: I was describing parts of this code as 'functions'.
+For now, all you need to know is that a function is an instruction that executes multiple lines of code given some inputs.